onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

           register: true
           name: "ONEPROVIDER-DEMO"
           adminEmail: "admin@example.com"
+          # Use built-in Let's Encrypt client to obtain and renew certificates
+          letsEncryptEnabled: true
           # Automatically register this Oneprovider in Onezone without subdomain delegation
           subdomainDelegation: false
           domain: "https://oneprovider-demo.tk"
-          # Automatically register this Oneprovider in Onezone without subdomain delegation
+          # Automatically register this Oneprovider in Onezone with subdomain delegation
           # subdomainDelegation: true
           # subdomain: oneprovider-demo # Domain will be "oneprovider-demo.onezone-demo.tk"
         onezone:
-          # Assign custom name to the Onezone instance
+          # Address of the Onezone at which this Oneprovider will register
           domainName: "onezone-demo.tk"
         onepanel:
           # Create initially 1 administrator and 1 regular user